Skip to main content

 Movement is a potent hormonal modulator.
 When you engage in physical activity, you are sending powerful signals to your cells.
 Resistance training, for instance, can increase cellular sensitivity to insulin, meaning your body needs to produce less of it to manage blood sugar effectively.

-This improvement in is a cornerstone of metabolic and hormonal health.
+This improvement in insulin sensitivity is a cornerstone of metabolic and hormonal health.
 Exercise also influences the production of anabolic hormones like testosterone and growth hormone, which are vital for maintaining muscle mass, bone density, and metabolic rate.
 Simultaneously, consistent and appropriate physical activity helps regulate the output of stress hormones like cortisol, improving your body’s overall resilience to stressors.

 The type, intensity, and duration of exercise all contribute to a unique hormonal signature, making it a highly adaptable tool for targeted adjustments.